 2. Kowatch, K.R., & Hodgins, D.C.
 (2015).
 Predictors of treatment-seeking for gambling disorder from the transtheoretical model perspective.
 International Gambling Studies, 15(9), 450-469. doi: 10.1080/14459795.2015.1078391

-Lauren (she/her) is completing her PhD in the Clinical Psychology program at Lakehead University.
+Lauren (she/her) is completing her PhD in the Clinical Psychology program at Lakehead University, supervised by Dr. Chris Mushquash.
 Her research centers around substance use disorders and improving intervention effectiveness and cultural fit for First Nations people.
-Her dissertation work is supervised by Dr. Chris Mushquash.
-It focuses on identifying individual and group-level success factors to improve outcomes for First Nations adults in an inpatient substance use program.
-This dissertation project will result in the development and piloting of a psychological measure for the purpose of improving program decision-making and outcomes.
-Lauren's work has been supported by the St. Joseph's Care Group Award in Applied Health Research and the Ontario Graduate Scholarship.
-In her free time, Lauren enjoys snowboarding, rock climbing, mountain biking, and hiking.
+Lauren's dissertation focuses on identifying individual and group-level factors that can improve outcomes for First Nations adults attending an inpatient substance use treatment program.
+This project involves developing and testing a psychological measure for the purpose of improving program decision-making and outcomes.
+Her research has been supported by the St. Joseph's Care Group Award in Applied Health Research and the Ontario Graduate Scholarship.
+Lauren is currently completing her residency year at the University of Manitoba in the Health Psychology stream.
+In her free time, Lauren enjoys being outdoors and exploring!
+Usually this means she spends lots of time snowboarding, rock climbing, mountain biking, camping, and playing ultimate frisbee.

 Trent began the PhD Clinical Psychology program at Lakehead University in 2023.
 Being Mi'kmaq, his research aims to foster mental wellness among First Nations youth.
 His dissertation research which is supervised by Dr. Mushquash, aims to develop and test a culturally-adapted substance use prevention program for First Nations youth.
 In his free time, Trent enjoys playing guitar, camping, and going to the gym.